grafana/mimir/docs/sources/tools/mimirtool/_index.md

       - record: job:http_inprogress_requests:sum
         # note the added cluster label
         expr: sum by(job, cluster) (http_inprogress_requests)
-    # the source tenants were reformatted as part of linting
-    source_tenants:
-      - team-engineering
-      - team-finance
 ```

 At the end of the run, the command outputs whether the operation was a success: